jjconway23/Recipe-creator-app/README.md

         10. As a First Time Visitor, I want to be able to delete Recipes, so i can delete Recipes.
         11. As a First Time Visitor, I want to be able to delete Ingredients, so i can delete Ingredients.
         12. As a First Time Visitor, I want to be able to sign up, so i can create my own account.

+    -   #### Returning Visitor Goals

+        1. As a Returning Visitor, I want to see Ingredients that i have added to my ingredients list.
+        2. As a Returning Visitor, I want to see Recipes that i have added to my ingredients list.

+    -   #### Frequent User Goals
+        1. As a Frequent User, I want to use this app as a shopping list.

+-   ### Design
+    -   #### Colour Scheme
+        -   The three main color schemes are white and green.
+    -   #### Typography
+        -   Two google fonts were used in making this website.
+Raleway for the headings and Lato for the rest of the text across the website.
+Sans Serif and cursive as the fallback font in case for any reason the font isn't being imported into the site correctly.
+    -   #### Imagery
+        -   Our company Logo which is featured on every page, located in the top left of the navbar.
+        -   Two videos on the home screen showing users how to create and ingredient and how to assing it to a recipe.